-It is possible to report to the controller when the creep feed rate has fallen below a certain level by using a limit switch of the primary valve connected to the terminals 04/12.
-Either the break contact (bE = 0) of the binary input or the make contact (bE=1) of the binary input can be assigned to inform about the creep feed rate status.
+It is possible to report to the controller when the creep feed rate has fallen below a certain level by using a limit switch of the primary valve connected to the terminals 04/12 or to input RüF1.
+At terminals 04/12, either the break contact (bE = 0) of the binary input or the make contact (bE=1) of the binary input can be processed to indicate that the creep feed rate has fallen below a certain level.
+Only the make contact of the binary input can be processed at RüF1.
 Shortly after the alert, the controller closes the valve Rk1.
 As soon as the flow temperature falls below the set point by more than 5 °C after the valve has been closed, control operation is started again.

 Function WE Parameter level/Range of values

 Creep feed rate limitation 0 CO5 -> F12 - 1

+bin bin (terminals 04/12), AnA (RüF1)

-1 bE = 0, 1
+1 When 'bin' selected: bE = 0, 1